hardkiller2565123123/NarutoStorm2Revived/README.md

 If you do not approve of AI-assisted development, you are free not to use or contribute to this project.

-The project currently utilizes portions of the original Steam ownership verification systems.
-While the project does not intentionally bypass ownership requirements, online functionality and account interactions may behave differently than intended by the original developers.

-Use at your own risk.

 NarutoStorm2Revived is not affiliated with, endorsed by, or sponsored by:

 * CyberConnect2